Royal Air Maroc Logo

 Royal Air Maroc Logo 2008

 The designers kept the emblem’s composition but changed its proportions.
 As a result, the pentagram, wings, and crown were slightly reduced in size.
-This helped emphasize the brand name to increase recognition among both local passengers and foreign tourists.
+This helped emphasize the brand name, increasing recognition among both local passengers and foreign tourists.
 The font was completely redesigned: both Arabic and English letters became narrower.
-This lettering style highlights the high dynamism of the airline.
+This lettering style highlights the airline’s high dynamism.

 Red is now used instead of maroon.
 While it is not associated with the Moroccan flag, it has many other meanings.
 The bright red logo helps the carrier connect emotionally with customers, conveying positive flight experiences.
 It also symbolizes the vibrant energy that underpins Royal Air Maroc’s efficient operations.